 Also, update your WordPress as well as any theme or plugin which you think can be causing issues.
 Check their documentation and visit their support forums to report such issues so they can develop a patch.

-Malicious code is injected into WordPress through any infected theme, outdated plugin or script.
+Malicious code is injected into WordPress through an infected theme, outdated plugin or script.
 This code can extract data from your site as well as insert malicious content which might go unnoticed due to its discreet nature.

 Malware can cause mild to serious damages if not handled on time.
 Sometimes the whole WordPress site needs to be re-installed as it has affected the core.
-This can also add cost to your hosting expense as large amount of data is transferred or is being hosted using your site.
+This can also add cost to your hosting expense as a large amount of data is transferred or is being hosted using your site.

 How to prevent, and fix Malware

 Security plugins like Succuri or WordFence can be used to run a full scan and fix malware.
-In the worst case scenario consult with WordPress expert.
+In the worst-case scenario consult with WordPress expert.

 4. Cross-Site Scripting